mschuett/rsyslog_awslib/README.md

 #### Boilerplate

 I tried to copy the plugin structure from other plugins in order to make it understandable and maintainable for the Rsyslog developers.
-Unfortunately I do not get most of it myself.
-E.g. could we please drop Rsyslog 4.x compatibility at some point?
-It would help to have one config interface and not two parallel ones.

 ### AWS CloudWatch functionality

 This library will create the configured log group and stream on startup.
 It will not setup any retention policy, any tags, KMS encryption, or stream destinations.

-The default region is `us-east-1`.
-So if no region is configured then your logs will end up there.